Mayor: 3 kids, 2 adults killed in Queens Village house fire

-A house fire in Queens Village Sunday killed five people, three of them children, Mayor Bill de Blasio said Sunday.
+A fast-moving house fire in Queens Village Sunday afternoon killed five people, three of them children, Mayor Bill de Blasio said, noting it was the largest loss of life in a single fire in the city in two years.

-The youngest victim was 2 years old, said fire commissioner Daniel Nigro.
-Two firefighters were hurt, but the injuries weren’t life-threatening, the FDNY said.
+The youngest victim was 2 years old, the others no more than about 21, said FDNY Commissioner Daniel Nigro.

 Most Popular

+The fire represented the worst loss of life in a single blaze since a house fire in the Midwood area of Brooklyn killed seven children in March 2015.

+“This is a terrible time for this block, for this community for our entire city when we see people lost in such a fashion,” Nigro said at the news conference.

-The cause of the fire is unknown, according to the fire department’s public information officer.
-Thirty-nine units and 168 personnel fought the blaze before it was declared under control at 4:25 p.m., officials said.
+Thirty-nine units and 168 personnel fought Sunday’s blaze before it was declared under control at 4:25 p.m., officials said.

-Public Advocate Letitia James was on the scene and said officials were awaiting the arrival of New York City Mayor Bill de Blasio to hold a news media briefing.
-Officials from the New York City Medical Examiner’s Office had arrived on the scene.
+“We received a call from a passing motorist who saw fire on the first and second floor of this home and saw someone come to the window and tumble out from that window out onto the set back and onto the lawn,” Nigro said.

+Members arrived 4 minutes later and “were met by a house completely consumed by fire,” he said, adding that firefighters saw the blaze had spread to the house next door and immediately called a second alarm, Nigro said.

 Foster McPhee, 67, said he was driving to the store from his Queens Village home when he saw heavy smoke and flames coming from the 208th Street home.
 He stopped and got out of his car — only to see a firefighter carrying a badly burned young child from the “very intense” fire.